 Amidst the chaos that was the Sex Pistols, it’s often overlooked just what a great band they are, and what great records they made.
 The Sex Pistols are no ordinary band; their story is long and complicated, and not without its casualties.
 Without them popular culture in the last 30+ years would be very, very different.
 The Pistols didn’t just kick down doors; they kicked them off the wall.
 For a band who (really) only released one album and four singles, they spawned a sea of imitators; and still do to this day.
-Not bad for a band that supposedly couldn’t play.
-Yeah right!
-The Sex Pistols could certainly play; one listen to their ferocious slab of raw rock and roll will soon tell you that.
+Not bad for a band that supposedly “couldn’t play”.
+The Sex Pistols certainly could play; one listen to their ferocious raw rock and roll will soon tell you that.

 History is blatantly being re-written.
 Fabrications are constantly spouted that when The Ramones came to England in 1976 the Sex Pistols turned up at their first show at London, Roundhouse, and asked them how to form a band.
-Get it right.
-On that very night – July 4th 1976 – the Sex Pistols played the Black Swan, Sheffield (over 260 kilometres away!) and had regularly been playing live for over 8 months.
+On that very night – July 4th 1976 – the Sex Pistols played the Black Swan, Sheffield (over 260 kilometres away) and had regularly been playing live for over 8 months.

-For 30 years the Pistols have had to put up with these kind of lies and petty jealousies.
+Over the years the Pistols have had to put up with these kind of lies and petty jealousies.
 There is always someone, somewhere, trying to undermine them.
-But so what?
 It just proves they were doing something right in the first place.

-The band that would become the Sex Pistols originally began in 1972 when school-friends Steve Jones and Paul Cook decided to form a band; Glen Matlock later joined in 1974.
-Disillusioned by the bloated progressive-rock and hippie music scene of the time, the fledgling Pistols took their musical inspiration from the 60s mod and rock n roll of The Who and The Small Faces.
-However, it wouldn’t be until 1975 and the arrival of John Lydon that the band took on a whole new level.
+In 1972 school-friends Steve Jones and Paul Cook decided to form a band originally named The Strand (later The Swankers) other friends such as Wally Nightingale, Jim Mackin, Stephen Hayes, and Del Noones would come and go over the next few years.
+Glen Matlock later joined in 1974.
+Disillusioned by the bloated progressive-rock and hippie music scene of the time, the fledgling band took their musical inspiration from the 60s mod and rock n roll of The Who and The Small Faces.
+However, it wouldn’t be until 1975 and the arrival of John Lydon (later rechristened John Rotten) that the band took on a whole new level and became the Sex Pistols.
 Steve Jones had spotted someone who looked “a bit different” in Malcolm McLaren’s clothes shop.
 Bernie Rhodes, one of McLaren’s associates, spotted the same guy on London’s Kings Road; complete with hacked green hair and a homemade “I HATE Pink Floyd” T-shirt.
 Sacrilege at the time.

 It wasn’t long before they came to the attention of record companies; the ever-ambitious Sex Pistols together with Malcolm McLaren’s entrepreneurial (aka blagging) skills had no intention of signing to a small label.
 They wanted the biggest and best.
 EMI eventually won the war.
 The band signed for £40,000 on October 8th 1976.
 A recent composition penned by Rotten was set to be their debut single, ‘Anarchy in the UK‘!
 Like his stage presence, Rotten wasn’t scared of saying, or doing, anything.
 He was more than happy to sow seeds of discontent.
 ‘Anarchy in the UK’ was eventually released November 26th, 1976; much to the bewilderment of the mainstream music press.